What is it about the Siberian husky that you love the most?

-Proplan is a best dog food for husky puppies that you are more likely to consider as a mainstream dry food.
+Proplan is the best dog food for husky puppies that you are more likely to consider as mainstream dry food.

 This is a good quality product but is the least expensive of the best Siberian husky puppy food considered in this review.

-That said, it represent excellent value for money with chicken being the main ingredient.
+That said, it represents excellent value for money with chicken being the main ingredient.

 Proplan Puppy is formulated with that growing husky’s needs in mind.

-It is rich in antioxidants which fuel that all important immune system (especially significant since puppies explore everything with their mouth!) and omega fish oils to provide optimum nutrition for that growing brain.
+It is rich in antioxidants that fuel that all-important immune system (especially significant since puppies explore everything with their mouth!) and omega fish oils to provide optimum nutrition for that growing brain.

 And last but not least, when choosing the best food for Siberian husky puppy know that you should be careful to control portion size.